Your energy supplier has put its prices up

 you're on a 'tracker' tariff, where your prices will go up and down to follow something else, such as a stock market (you won't get any notice)

 You should complain to your supplier if you think they haven’t given you reasonable notice.

-Your supplier can’t increase the price you pay for energy unless:
+Your supplier can’t increase the price you pay, unless the government has raised VAT.

-If you’re unsure what tariff you’re on, check your bill.
-If it says your contract has an end date, you'll most likely have a fixed term tariff.
+If you’re not sure if you’re on a fixed tariff, check your bill.
+If it says your contract has an end date, this means you’re on a fixed tariff.

-You should complain to your supplier if you:
+You should complain to your supplier if they:

-- don’t get notice about the end of your fixed term contract
+don’t remind you about the end of your contract